ThanhNguyen93/osteoporosis_risk_classifier/README.md

 * Linear models: 0.83–0.84 control recall vs. 0.51–0.54 case recall
 * Tree-based models: 0.82–0.83 control recall vs. 0.59–0.60 case recall

-Moving from logistic regression to XGBoost improves AUC from **0.749 to 0.790** and case recall from 0.54 to 0.59, but the recall gap remains at 0.24.
+Moving from logistic regression to XGBoost improves AUC from **0.749 to 0.790** and case recall from 0.542 to 0.592, but the recall gap remains around 0.24.

+See details in `05-runMLs-baseline_vs_scaling_factorizing.ipynb`

 ---